Chaos to creativity was not what we expected with the health crisis

 Now, we’re learning what we can control and what we can’t.
 Not going out to dinner made us more creative in the kitchen.
 Many people are spending more time with their children.
 Zoom birthdays keep families together.

 Chaos to creativity

-Out of chaos comes creativity, if you you shift the balance.
+Out of chaos comes creativity, if you shift the balance.
 Chaos, with its energizing factors, can be wrestled into healing.
 And this is especially important where other people with unhealthy habits bring even more chaos to your world.
-Here are thirteen ways thrive in spite of a chaos habit. read more
+Here are thirteen ways to thrive in spite of a chaos habit. read more